CameronPetkov/Formatted-TV-Guide/README.md

 ## Assumptions
 #### _The format of the input can be assumed valid if_:

-Raw input data consists of two lines per entry; the first line the TV show name (may contain spacing), and the second line contains the day of the week and time of day (24 hr time).
+Raw input data consists of two lines per entry; the first line contains the TV show name (may contain spacing), and the second line contains the day of the week and time of day (24 hr time).

 Example input: